Being in the know about the mountain snow

 Tracking the snowflakes critical to the spring runoff and water supply for 1.5 million people.

-When it comes to supplying water to 1.5 million people, the spring runoff — which is occurring now in the mountains — is the most important time of the year for Denver Water.
+When it comes to supplying water to 1.5 million people, the spring runoff is the most important time of the year for Denver Water.

-Runoff is the time of year when the snow that piled up in the mountains over the winter starts to melt and flows into rivers and streams that fill storage reservoirs.
-It typically starts at the end of April and wraps up in late June or early July.
+When the snow that piles up in the mountains over the winter starts to melt, the water flows into rivers and streams that fill storage reservoirs.
+The spring runoff typically starts at the end of April and wraps up in late June or early July.

 “We keep track of the snowpack through measurements on the ground, from the sky and from automated sensors,” said Nathan Elder, water supply manager at Denver Water.
 “We monitor the snow all winter because it constitutes the majority of our water supply and has major impacts on how we operate.”

 "We would like to completely fill our reservoir system every runoff season," said Elder.
-"Since we won't hit that mark in 2022, it makes following the utility's annual summer watering rules even more critical this year for the Denver metro area."
+"In the years when we don't hit that mark, it makes following the utility's annual summer watering rules even more critical for the Denver metro area."

 Watering two days a week should be enough for most landscapes for most of the summer.
 (Only water a third day, if needed, during periods of extreme heat or dryness.)